wp-plugins/zedity/readme.txt

 **Discover more about Zedity:**

 *   [Zedity Web Site](http://zedity.com): visit the official website to discover more about Zedity!
-*   [Zedity Blog](http://zedity.com/blog/tutorials): tutorials, release notes and other useful information about Zedity!
+*   [Zedity Blog](http://zedity.com/blog/tutorials): tutorials and examples on how to use Zedity, release notes, etc.
 *   [Zedity Feedback Forum](http://zedity.uservoice.com): we always welcome your feedback and ideas!

 *   [Facebook page](https://www.facebook.com/Zedity): Got a cool Zedity site to show?
 Contact us to share your link on our page!